-

 - Secure Corporate Payments (corporate cards, corporate payments made via virtual cards as used in the travel sector).

-- A minority of card issuing banks in the EEA may require SCA for all payments regardless of business location.
+- A minority of card-issuing banks in the EEA may require SCA for all payments regardless of business location.

 Frequently Asked Questions

-Will the SCA apply to me?
+1. Will the SCA apply to me?

-Simply stated, the SCA will only apply to businesses if both the following are true:
+As stated, the SCA will only apply to businesses if both the following are true:

-- The cardholder's (guest's) bank is located in the EEA
+- The cardholder's (guest's) bank is located in the EEA.

 Currently, Cloudbeds supports 3D Secure for Cloudbeds Payments and the latest version of Stripe.

 In short, this answer will vary from OTA to OTA.
-Cloudbeds recommends that you engage directly with your connected OTA's to determine how they will leverage and support 3D Secure 2.0 for guest reservation payments.
+Cloudbeds recommends that you work directly with your connected OTA's to determine how they will leverage and support 3D Secure 2.0 for guest reservation payments.

 Example: Expedia

-Guidelines for Properties that are impacted by the SCA
+Guidelines for Properties Affected by SCA:

 Learn how 3D Secure works with each payment processor: